-We would suggest that for further information and guidance on your travel destination of Thailand that you contact your GP or practice nurse to discuss further.
+We would suggest that for more information and guidance on your travel destination of Thailand you contact your GP or practice nurse to discuss further.

-We would suggest that you review the following recommended travel sites for up-to-date travel information about your travel destination.
+We would also recommend you review the following recommended travel sites for up-to-date travel information about your travel destination.

 Answered by the Health at Hand nurses